Gain insight into a range of global health challenges

 In the second week, you will take a deeper dive into the key features of food systems sustaining the world’s population of nearly eight billion people.
 From food production to the incentives that drive people’s choices when they purchase and consume food, this week will look at how food affects people’s health and the environment, and how you can make food production and consumption more sustainable.

-In the third and final week, you will learn about global healthcare systems, innovation and the different ways patients around the world access care and medicine.
-From the NHS and Obamacare to free HIV and TB testing and treatment at home in sub-Saharan Africa and India, you will explore the challenges of health and healthcare across the world, and the innovative ways in which these are being solved to improve global health.
+In the third and final week, you will learn about global healthcare systems, innovation and the different ways patients around the world access medicine and vaccines.
+In the context of COVID-19, students will gain insight into how science has informed policy decisions around care and vaccine distribution.
+Using examples from the UK, the US and sub-Saharan Africa, students will explore the global challenges faced by nations in producing and delivering life-saving medication for conditions such as HIV, TB and Hepatitis, and learn of the innovative ways in which these problems are being solved to improve population health.

 For more details view our entry requirements.